British Air Forces in France: 10–21 May

 The AASF, when used against German troops and bridges, suffered many losses from faulty tactics in the face of the large numbers of Luftwaffe fighters and highly effective light anti-aircraft units protecting the bridges.
 By the end of 12 May, the number of serviceable bombers with the AASF had been reduced to 72 from 135.
 The War Cabinet meeting that evening were warned by the Chief of Air Staff Cyril Newall that the bomber losses had been disproportionate to the results achieved.
 On 14 May, the AASF made a maximum effort against pontoon bridges thrown across the Meuse at Sedan and lost 40 out of 71 aircraft.

-German air superiority led to more reinforcement with Hurricane squadrons.
+German air superiority led to more Hurricane squadrons.
 At the request of BAFF and the BEF, the equivalent of another two squadrons joined the Air Component on 13 May but this was only after much discussion by the Chiefs of Staff Committee and the War Cabinet.
 The Chiefs of Staff Committee, meeting in the morning had advised that no further air support could be given on the Continent without unduly weakening the defence of Britain.
 Churchill, chairing the meeting, asked them to consider further what could be done and raised the matter again at the War Cabinet that evening.
-The Secretary of State for Air Sir Archibald Sinclair warned that whereas the Air Staff had estimated that 60 fighter squadrons were needed adequately to defend Britain, there were only 39.
+The Secretary of State for Air, Sir Archibald Sinclair, warned that whereas the Air Staff had estimated that 60 fighter squadrons were needed adequately to defend Britain, there were only 39.
 Churchill later complained of inconsistency of statistics supplied by the Air Staff.
 Churchill then accepted that it was not possible to send large numbers of fighters to France.

 On 14 May, the French Government requested another ten squadrons.
-This request was discussed first at the Chief of Staffs Committee and then at War Cabinet; both decided against taking any immediate action.
-The Chief of Staffs Committee of 15 May discussed the matter again; accepted Air Chief Marshal Dowding's advice that sending more fighters would not achieve decisive results in France but would leave Fighter Command too weak to defend Britain and decided against any further reinforcement.
+This request was discussed first at the Chiefs of Staff Committee and then at War Cabinet; both decided against taking any immediate action.
+The Chiefs of Staff Committee of 15 May discussed the matter again; accepted Air Chief Marshal Hugh Dowding's advice that sending more fighters would not achieve decisive results in France but would leave Fighter Command too weak to defend Britain and decided against any further reinforcement.
 That of 16 May had a message from General Maurice Gamelin, asking for ten fighter squadrons at once; if they did not come the battle would be lost.
 It reconsidered the matter and advised sending eight 'flights' (half-squadrons).
-This was discussed and agreed at War Cabinet; Churchill wanted to send more squadrons but Sinclair advised that four squadrons was a maximum and even this was a very serious risk, taken contrary to the advice of Dowding.
+This was discussed and agreed at War Cabinet; Churchill wanted to send more squadrons but Sinclair advised that four squadrons was a maximum and even this was a very serious risk, taken contrary to the advice offered by Dowding.